Sauna Buying Guide

 Electrical Requirements

-Saunas vary in their electrical needs depending on size and heating technology.
-Understanding electrical requirements early helps ensure a smooth installation process and avoids surprises later.
+Saunas vary in their electrical requirements based on size and heating technology.
+Understanding these needs early helps ensure a smooth installation process and avoids surprises later.

 Common considerations include:

-• 220-240V systems – Typically required for traditional and hybrid saunas
+• 220-240V systems – Typically required for traditional and most hybrid saunas

 Professional installation by a licensed electrician is strongly recommended, particularly for higher-voltage systems.